德州儀器 (TI) 公佈 2023 年第四季營收下降,主要是由於工業和汽車市場疲軟。毛利也較上年下降。

 Harlan L. Sur - Executive Director and Head of U.S. Semiconductor & Semiconductor Capital Equipment

-• Up to Q3 of that (inaudible) the team had seen numerous consecutive quarters of increasing cancellations and pushouts, right, typical customer behavior in a weak demand environment.
-I assume given your commentary that the team continues to see cancellations, pushouts activity expanding into the December quarter, you're almost a month into March.
+Up through Q3 of last year, the team had seen numerous consecutive quarters of increasing cancellations and pushouts, right, typical customer behavior in a weak demand environment.
+I assume given your commentary that the team continues to see cancellations, pushouts activity expanding into the December quarter.
+You're almost a month into March.
 Are you still seeing cancellations and pushouts expanding or starting to maybe see some signs of stabilization?

 Dave Pahl - Head of IR & VP